 Yes.
 Japan has Consumption Tax, which is a Japanese version of Value Added Tax, consisting of a national consumption tax and a local consumption tax.
 The current aggregate tax rate is 10% (national 7.8% and local 2.2%), which became effective as of October 1, 2019.
-No rate reduction is implemented, announced or planned so far by the Japanese government in response to COVID-19.
-In fact, the Minister for Economic Recovery responded in the negative to the request of a rate reduction by the opposition party in August 2020, citing financial needs for social securities.
+No rate reduction has been implemented, announced or planned so far by the Japanese government in response to COVID-19.
+In fact, the Minister for Economic Recovery responded in the negative to the request of a rate reduction by the opposition party in August 2020.